juliaguida/oystercard/algorithmic_complexity/exercises.md

 Implement your own algorithm for sorting an array (you cannot use `.sort`).

 ## Fibonacci
-Create a function that takes a number N and returns an array of the first N numbers in the [fibonacci sequence](https://www.mathsisfun.com/numbers/fibonacci-sequence.html).
+Create a function that takes a number N and returns an array of the first N numbers in the [Fibonacci sequence](https://www.mathsisfun.com/numbers/fibonacci-sequence.html).

 For example: